Anna Todd: Career

 The series has sometimes been compared to the Fifty Shades trilogy as both series had their start as fan fiction.
 Reviewers at the website Jezebel criticized the series and stated that it "echoes the troubling dynamics of 50 Shades," as they felt that Hardin's character "behaves at best like a prick, at worst like an abusive boyfriend in the making."

 In 2015, Todd announced that she would be publishing Before, a prequel novel that tells the events of After from the perspective of Hardin Scott.
 Her next book, The Spring Girls, a re-telling of Louisa May Alcott's Little Women, was published in 2018.

-In October 2014, Paramount Pictures acquired film rights to the After series with Offspring Entertainment (Step Up franchise, Rock of Ages) set to produce.
+In October 2014, Paramount Pictures acquired film rights to the After series with Offspring Entertainment set to produce.
 The film, based on her first book, was eventually released by Aviron Pictures on April 12, 2019.
 Josephine Langford portrays Tessa, the female protagonist, and Hero Fiennes Tiffin portrays Hardin, the male protagonist.